Personal cheat on Docker Basics

 One can easily connect docker containers to each other, or to non-docker workloads.
 The services and apps running on the containers typically are unaware that they are running on a container.'

-Docker on Linux will manipulate iptables
+Docker on Linux will manipulate iptables.
+On windows it manipulates routing

 tables.
 But either way, they all use the concepts described below.